-- CO-1: Students will acquire the basic knowledge of electrochemical procedures related to corrosion and its control. - CO-2: The students are able to understand the basic properties of water and its usage in domestic and industrial purposes. - CO-3: They can learn the fundamentals and general properties of polymers and other engineering materials. - CO-4: They can predict potential applications of chemistry and practical utility in order to become good engineers and entrepreneurs.
+- CO-1: The students are able to understand the basic properties of water and its usage in domestic and industrial purposes. - CO-2: Students will acquire the basic knowledge of electrochemical procedures related to corrosion and its control. - CO-3: They can learn the fundamentals and general properties of polymers and other engineering materials. - CO-4: They can predict potential applications of chemistry and practical utility in order to become good engineers and entrepreneurs. - CO-5: Appreciate the features and applications of lubricants and smart materials.

 - 1. Engineering Chemistry by P.C.
 Jain and M. Jain, Dhanpatrai Publishing Company, 2010 - 2.
-Engineering Chemistry by Rama Devi, Venkata Ramana Reddy and Rath, Cengage learning,2016 - 3.
-A text book of Engineering Chemistry by M. Thirumala Chary, E. Laxminarayana and K.Shashikala, Pearson Publications, 2021. - 4.
+Engineering Chemistry by Rama Devi, Venkata Ramana Reddy and Rath, Cengage learning, 2016 - 3.
+A text book of Engineering Chemistry by M. Thirumala Chary, E. Laxminarayana and K. Shashikala, Pearson Publications, 2021. - 4.
 Textbook of Engineering Chemistry by Jaya Shree Anireddy, Wiley Publications.